Back to resources

 What information should be reported?

-A Whistleblower Report should include as much information and evidence as possible, including where possible:
+A whistleblower disclosure should include as much information and evidence as possible.
+This may include:

 • the name, job title and workplace address of the person/s who are the subject of the report;